jeanjerome/drone-swarms/README.md

 # Drone Swarm Simulation

+> Work in Progress (WIP): Migration to asyncio on tkinter with event-driven processing.

 A Python-based **drone swarm simulator** that models the behavior of multiple autonomous drones using different algorithms for **consensus**, **collision avoidance**, and **formation control**.
 The simulation is visualized in **3D** using Matplotlib and controlled through a Tkinter-based GUI.

 [![Watch the Drone Swarm Simulation](drone-swarms.png)](https://www.youtube.com/watch?v=5PN6R7qeXt8)